Our Approach

 Tax and investment seams leak value

-Strategies designed independently often work against each other.
-Harvesting losses in one account while triggering gains in another.
-Rebalancing without considering the estate plan.
-Each decision looks sound in isolation.
-Together, they erode the position.
+Strategies designed independently often work against each other: harvesting losses in one account while triggering gains in another, rebalancing without regard to the estate plan.

 A deferred compensation plan never optimized against the retirement strategy.
-An insurance structure that overlaps in some areas and leaves gaps in others.
-A charitable vehicle sitting dormant because no one integrated it into the tax plan.
+An insurance structure that overlaps in some places and leaves gaps in others.
+A charitable vehicle that sits dormant because no one integrated it into the tax plan.

 Drift accelerates without checkpoints